catalinnegrila/OCEAN/README.md

  ## SiqualikScripts

- This is a collection of scripts used during the MOTIVE (Nov 2024) Cruise on the Sikuliaq.
+ This is a collection of scripts used during the MOTIVE (Nov 2024) Cruise on the [R/V Sikuliaq](https://web.sikuliaq.alaska.edu/).

  - `ParseAndUpload.py` - listens to ship telemetry over different UDP ports and uploads various data (SOG, course, heading, depth, and inferred current data and SOW) to the